 Luckily, planning and preparing your meals ahead of time will make healthy choices a no-brainer.
 Instead of running to the deli for a cold cut calorie bomb, you’ll have a home cooked feast on hand that can be heated up faster than you can walk two blocks.
 (Leaving you with more time to squeeze in your daily workout!)
 And hey, you’ll save money while you’re at it.

 Plus, if you’re intimidated by cooking, there are tons of sneaky tricks that can help make assembling delicious meals a cinch.
 From easy breakfast options to methods for whipping up meals in bulk, we’ve got expert tips to set yourself up for a fuss-free and healthy week.
-Whip out your favorite Tupperware and get started.
+Whip out your favorite plastic container and get started.

 12 Meal Prep Ideas to Try Now